michaelcang/michaelcang.github.io/README.md

-Hello, this is Michael's github.
+# Michael's github.
-As of now, this github repo is for submitting challenges.
+This github repo is for submitting challenges for hacktiv8 and also for my small projects.